chickenCabbage/PRUN/README.txt

 PRUN - Prauge Race updates, everywhere, anytime.

+To install PRUN locally for self-hosting with Node.js, make sure you have NPM installed and a file called "package.json", then run "npm update".
 For support contact mailer.prun@gmail.com or one of us: alon.shiboleth@gmail.com or idanwork.169@gmail.com.
 Download the source or contribute at https://github.com/chickenCabbage/PRUN/